TibiNonEst/Server-Status/README.md

-# Server Status - Plugin, Website, Discord Bot
+# Server Status - Plugin
 **A real time server status plugin**

 *Note: this plugin is still a WIP and very subject to change*